coolcrowd/worker-service/api.md

 Scenario: The example-platform does not render calibrations and the worker-service decides that the worker should do a rating-task.
 Therefore the type is RATING and all the relevant information about the experiment(title, description).
 The experiment has also some constraints, so the worker-service passes them, too.
 The worker-service also returns answersToRate and ratingOptions.

 Expected Behavior: The client is expected to render the title and the description of the experiment.
-Additionally the calibrations have to be placed prominentyl.
+Additionally the calibrations have to be placed prominently.
 The worker has now the chance to rate the passed answers (answersToRate).
-For each answer he can choose on of the rating-options (ratingOptions) and specify which constraint (if any) got violated.
+For each answer he can choose *one* of the rating-options (ratingOptions) and specify *which constraints* (if any) got violated.
+One rating-option is a description/value pair.
+The description should be rendered for the worker and the value represents the chosen rating.
 The worker should also be encouraged to submit a feedback containing a critique of the answer.
 The client should submit them via /ratings.
 After submitting the client should call /next.

 ### next with type RATING [GET]